frederic-perez/AmE-dictionary/data/dictionary.md

 __boot<sup>2</sup>__ _v_ :three::hammer: _She’d keep the golden tooth to boot._ _Now the Eagles have a postseason victory to boot._
 __bootleg__ _adj_ Produced, distributed, or sold illicitly: _bootleg whisky; bootleg tapes._
 __bootlegger__
+__bootstrap paradox__ _n_ A time travel paradox in which the consequences of an event in the future travel back in time and cause an event in the past or present, which in turn is among the causes of the first event, forming a causal loop in which each event is caused by the other.
 __bootstrap__ _v_ __1__ To promote and develop by use of one’s own initiative and work without reliance on outside help.
 __boozehound__ _n_ _slang_ :two: Someone who drinks a lot of alcohol.
 __bop<sup>1</sup>__ _v tr_ :two: To hit or strike.